-Raise your conch shell and let’s celebrate National Seashell Day!
-It seems there’s a National Day for about almost anything so why not for gorgeous seashells we all love?!?
+Raise your conch shell, and let’s celebrate National Seashell Day!
+It seems there’s a National Day for about almost anything, so why not for gorgeous seashells we all love?!?

 National Seashell Day

-Seashells are found all over the world and no matter what beach you’re at make sure to get out on June 21st and celebrate National Seashell Day.
-Different shells wash up on shore on a daily basis and every time you hit the beach shelling you’re bound to find something different and gorgeous.
+Seashells are found all over the world, and no matter what beach you’re at, make sure to get out on June 21st and celebrate National Seashell Day.
+Different shells wash up on shore on a daily basis, and every time you hit the beach shelling, you’re bound to find something different and gorgeous.

-Before you hit the beach searching for seashells head to the National Seashell Museum on Sanibel Island.
-Here you can learn all about seashells, where the come, different types of seashells, and see some of the world’s biggest seashells.
+Before you hit the beach searching for seashells, head to the National Seashell Museum on Sanibel Island.
+Here, you can learn all about seashells, where they come from, different types of seashells, and see some of the world’s biggest seashells.

 There are more shell varieties on the beaches in Fort Myers than anywhere else in North America.
-There are tons of beaches with great shells but our personal favorite was Captiva Island.
+There are tons of beaches with great shells, but our personal favorite was Captiva Island.
 We took a boat trip with Captiva Cruises for an amazing day.

 You can take any seashell that doesn’t have a living creature inside.
-You’ll know if it is alive, and if it is alive gently place the shell back in the ocean.
+You’ll know if it is alive, and if it is alive, gently place the shell back in the ocean.
 DO NOT throw a living seashell into the ocean, as this can potentially kill them by detaching them from the shell.

 Have you gone searching for seashells?
 If so, what’s the best beach for seashells that you’ve ever been to?

 Thanks to Fort Myers & Sanibel for inviting us to your gorgeous beaches!
-As always all opinions are our own.
+As always, all opinions are our own.